 If you have any prerequisite coursework in progress during the Spring 2014 semester, you must include a Spring 2014 transcripts that demonstrate in progress coursework or your file will not be considered complete and will not be reviewed.

 G. Official GRE score report

 Our GRE school code is: 4284

-We will not consider any application packets that are not complete at the time of submission.
+We will not consider any application that is not completed .
 Supplemental documents, added in additional to the documents described above, will not be considered.